smaxwellstewart/smaxwellstewart.com/plugins/web/articles/Re-Names-and-Diversity.md

 I will remind you this is tech humor.

-### My two cents
+### My thoughts

 So firstly, kudos to all those involved in picking another great name.

 Secondly, I wanted to say that I am really encouraged that the hapi community is listening to it's members and is taking steps to ensure that it remains an 'open' project for everyone.

 At first I disagreed with the name change.
-I thought that the greater injustice was giving in to this strange notion idea that women alone have nipples, and that they are always and inherently sexual.
+I thought that the greater injustice was giving in to the misleading and damging notion that women alone have nipples.
+And that they are always, and inherently, sexual.
 The radical part of me still kinda thinks that.
 If you are gonna break down old fashioned oppressive thinking, you do it Python-style, ridiculous, in drag, bare nipples and all.

 But I also spoke with a feminist in Budapest who put it another way: